Visiting San Antonio? Book Your Stay at the Luxurious & Historic Emily Morgan Hotel!

 Location Location Location

-One of the best things about staying in the Emily Morgan Hotel is its ideal location.
+One of the best things about the Emily Morgan Hotel is its ideal location.
 The hotel is steps away from the Alamo and blocks from San Antonio Riverwalk’s downtown segment.
 These tourist attractions often top lists of the best places to visit in Texas and are the primary reasons travelers visit San Antonio.
-Easy access to both is a fantastic bonus for staying at the Emily Morgan.
+Easy access to both is a fantastic bonus of staying at the Emily Morgan.

-In addition, many other fun tourist attractions in San Antonio, including Ripley’s Believe it or Not, LEGOLAND, the Mirror Maze, and a host of bars and restaurants, are within easy walking distance.
+In addition, many other fun tourist attractions in San Antonio, including Ripley’s Believe It or Not, LEGOLAND, the Mirror Maze, and a host of bars and restaurants, are within easy walking distance.

 An Intriguing History

 Although the structure was built in 1924, it served as a medical arts center for several decades before transforming into a hotel in 1984.
-A few years prior, in 1977, The Emily Morgan was recognized by the Nation Register of Historic Places as part of the Alamo Plaza Historic District.
+A few years prior, in 1977, The Emily Morgan was recognized by the National Register of Historic Places as part of the Alamo Plaza Historic District.
 The Emily Morgan became part of the Hilton DoubleTree family in 2012.

 The hotel shares its name with a legendary folk hero in Texas’s fight for independence against Mexico.
 Emily West, an indentured servant to Colonel James Morgan, was captured by Mexican forces and is celebrated for her role in distracting Mexican General Santa Anna during the epic battle of San Jacinto.
 Following the tradition of the time, her name was changed to Emily Morgan as a legal display of her status.